seanseancooper/SSET/docs/theory_of_signal_semiotics.md

 information _revealed_. (n.b.
 In some ccases, this may be framed as a 'choice' to 'act' or 'not to act', as opposed to the "result of physically acting" which implies the choice to act).

-In this model, because we can observe the '**'actor'**', we could infer the meaning of the symbol.
+Because we can observe the '**'actor'**', we could infer the meaning of the symbol.
 Having enough 'observations' and 'meanings', we can form a 'language' based on the patterns created in the utilization of the symbols as observed.
-This allow us the opportunity to _reverse-engineer language to understand semiotic (Symbol) meaning_ using machine learning to accquire semantic context.
+This allow us the opportunity to _reverse-engineer language to understand semiotic (Symbol) meaning_using machine learning to accquire semantic context.

 For instance, if an automated agent receives a signal, understands it and then takes 'action', we treat/call that result the 'actor'.